macloo/python-beginners/flask/part6_databases/writing_mysql/README.md

 We used four different web forms to do the work of writing to the database, whether we were selecting an existing record to be deleted or edited, or creating an entirely new record to add to the database.
 The forms are styled with **Flask-Bootstrap** and configured with **Flask-WTF**.

-We also noted that updates to a database can be down without forms if the updates are coming in as files &mdash; for example, a weekly or monthly data dump in the form of a CSV or JSON file.
+We also noted that updates to a database can be done without forms if the updates are coming in as files &mdash; for example, a weekly or monthly data dump in the form of a CSV or JSON file.